 - Hypoplastic distal pulmonary arteries (the arteries in her lungs are crazy small and don't branch like they are supposed to, meaning her lungs are not developed correctly);

 - Funky branch pulmonary artery placement (instead of branching like a tree, hers branches like an octopus, making stinting--widening with mechanical device--impossible);

 - An open PFO (small hole in between the top chambers of the heart);

 - No PDA (usually keeps kids like my daughter alive after birth, but she didn't even have one); and

 - Dual LADs (her left anterior descending coronary artery--the widow maker--split in two itty bitty coronary arteries that run directly over the Dancing Queen's messed up pulmonary valve, making surgery much more difficult).

-The Dancing Queen is turning three in two weeks (March 17, 2011) and at this time, she has had three major heart surgeries.
+The Dancing Queen is six and has had three major heart surgeries.
 The BT shunt at 7 days old, her first "full" repair or "tune-up" at 13 months, and a revision at 2.5.
-She has had six heart catheterizations, including coiling collateral vessels and stinting pulmonary arteries.
-She takes about 10 medications a day.
+She has had seven heart catheterizations, including coiling collateral vessels and stinting pulmonary arteries.
+She takes about 15 medications a day.
 And she wears oxygen at night.
 The Dancing Queen has reached the end of science and the doctors no longer know how to help her.
 Her heart is in failure and we were told in the spring of 2013 that she had three to five years left with us.
 She was admitted into hospice at that time, but we continue to live a "normal" life.